gbrayhan/microservices-go/README.md

-# microservice_golang
+# Golang Microservices Example
-Project empty of microservices with golang
+Example structure to start a microservices project with golang.
+Using a MySQL database.